 Will Ahsoka Tano be in The Mandalorian?

-It appears that Ahsoka Tano will make her live-action debut in The Mandalorian, with actress Rosario Dawson (Sin City, Seven Pounds, Zombieland: Double Tap) set to take on the role.
+Yes!
+Ahsoka Tano made her live-action debut in The Mandalorian, with actress Rosario Dawson (Sin City, Seven Pounds, Zombieland: Double Tap) taking on the role.

-When could Ahsoka Tano be in The Mandalorian?
+When could Ahsoka Tano be in The Mandalorian again?